1958 Portuguese Grand Prix

 The 1958 Portuguese Grand Prix was a Formula One motor race held at Circuito da Boavista, Oporto on 24 August 1958.
 It was race 9 of 11 in the 1958 World Championship of Drivers and race 8 of 10 in the 1958 International Cup for Formula One Manufacturers.

 Mike Hawthorn was initially disqualified for restarting his car against the direction of the circuit, losing seven points.
 However, Championship rival Stirling Moss had seen the incident which caused the disqualification and went to the judges to revert the decision since he felt Hawthorn had done nothing wrong.
 Eventually, Hawthorn was classified and retained his seven points.
+This was the most recent occurrence of an all-English podium in the sport until the 2026 Barcelona-Catalunya Grand Prix, 68 years later.